v8/v8.dev/src/blog/understanding-ecma-part-2.md

 Eventually this Reference gets passed to `GetValue`.
 This is defined in several places in the spec, depending on how the Reference ends up being used.

+### Property access as a parameter

-For example, if we use it as a parameter:
+For example, we can use the property access as a parameter.

 ```javascript
 console.log(o.foo);
 ```

-This is defined in the `ArgumentList` production which calls `GetValue` on the argument:
+In this case, the behavior is defined in the runtime semantics of `ArgumentList` production which calls `GetValue` on the argument:

 > Runtime Semantics: ArgumentListEvaluation
 >